tschoffelen/tschoffelen/content/go-to-on-it/index.md

 category: Screenplaying
 ---

-I've been watching some old episodes of NCIS in the background while doing some mundane admin tasks for work (only outside office hours of course!) - mostly just to have some background noise.
+I've been watching some old episodes of NCIS in the background while doing some mundane admin tasks for work (only outside office hours of course) - mostly just to have some background noise.
 But some of their little snippets of dialogue between the characters are pretty good…

 ```fountain
 INT.
 NICS OFFICE - DAY